 More Information On Dealing With Data Breaches

-The following resources may be helpful if you want to claim compensation for a data breach.
+The following resources may be helpful if you want to claim compensation for a data breach or require more advice.

 An ICO guide to special category data, a type of sensitive data